crshanks/nr-terraform-slm/readme.md

 # New Relic Terraform service levels
 This example shows how you can use the newrelic_service_level resource to provision service levels.
-It includes an example for composing a dashboard from configuration, making it easy to build complex dashboards with ease.
+It includes an example for composing a service level from configuration.

 * [syn_latency.tf](slm_latency.tf) - this example creates a latency service level capability against the 'FeedMe' application's order api endpoint.